apjanco/leaflet-course/docs/day2.md

 ## 🌏 Update OSM Data
 _3:30 - 5:00 pm_

-- Project update form
-- Add updates to OSM using Rapid
+- Add updates to OSM using iD
 - Save to geoJSON for Leaflet maps

 <hr>